slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 226 Directory send OK.
 ```

-The file contains a hint about what kind of web technology runs the two web services I saw earlier on port 5000 and 8000.
+The file contains some information about what kind of web technology runs the two web services we saw earlier on port 5000 and 8000.

 ```
 root@kali:~/htb/ouch# cat project.txt